fenrishunter500/FATEBOOK/Mechanics.md

 System Name

- - [ ] Name for setting, a la Venture City?
+ - [x] Name for setting, a la Venture City?
 Some central ideal like Tianxia?
 Or something more base-line descriptive like Uranium Chef or Mecha v.
 Kaiju?
+(MAHOU SHOUJO: Wake Up, Go to School, Save the World)

 Examples Needed

  - [x] New Set of applicable example stunts
  - [ ] Example M.G. should include a team, a duo, and a solo.
 If familiars are unique to a character, either the solo or the duo has her.
 Team should be thematic.
 Elements?
 Planets?
- - [ ] Example M.G., do they need to be relatable to existing M.G. media, and if so, to whom?
+ - [x] Example M.G., do they need to be relatable to existing M.G. media, and if so, to whom?
 Sailor Moon, CC Sakura, Tokyo MM, Madoka?
+(RELATABLE, BUT NOT RIPPED OFF/FROM)
  - [x] Baddies.
 Who, what, how, why?
 Beastiary?
 (NO BEASTIARY, FOLLOWING THE ADVERSARY TOOLKIT)
  - [x] Baddies: Define Corruption levels.
 Equivalent to Power Level, but how?
 (BASED ON ENEMY CLASSIFICATION)
  - [x] If beastiary, provide stat blocks and multiple reskinnings of each stat block.
 I.e. brute (giant gorilla, wolf-man, bouncer-mook), scout (imp, eye guy, hufflepuffs), etc. (NO BEASTIARY)